nilsbore/rbpf_mtt/README.md

 Rao-Blackwellized Particle Filter for Multi-Target Jump Tracking of Object Detections

+# Clean-up in progress!

+I am currently in the process of cleaning up and documenting this code!
+Please contact me if you are interested in using the code and I will try to aid.

 # Setup

 This package requires very little setup since it's mostly Python.